OneTrueLeo/HackTheBox/Knife.md

 ![](/images/user.png)

 Nmap didn't show any outdated services, so we can check out the website.
-By visiting http://10.10.10.242 we can see that it's a static page - nothing interesting there:
+By visiting http://10.10.10.242 we can see that it's a static page - nothing interesting there.
 > Checking the source code with Ctrl+U doesn't show anything interesting either, however
 > after going over to network tab through developer tools I saw this response header: ```X-Powered-By: PHP/8.1.0-dev```
 * Since PHP 8.1.0 is outdated it's probably vulnerable to an exploit => ```https://www.exploit-db.com/exploits/49933```